philc/book-notes/psychology/principles - ray dalio.md

   working with people I like.
 Work was a game I played with passion and I wanted to have a blast playing it with people I enjoyed and respected."
   * He considered his team as partners, not employees.
-* "The main test of a great partnership is not whether the partners eve disagree -- people in all healthy relationships disagree -- but whether they can bring their disagreements to the surface and get through them well.
-Having clear processes for resolving disagreements efficiently and clearly is essential for business partnerships, marriages, and all other forms of partnership."
+* A good partnership is one where the partners can get their disagreements into the open and move through them well, with a clear process.
+Otherwise, the relationship will not endure.
 * "Bridgewater is the opposite of a cult: the way it works is to maximally encourage independent thinking."

 ## Trust in Radical Truth and Radical Transparency (chap 24)

 * "What most people like best is knowing there is no spin."
 * Example anecdote from Bridgewater: they told a department that management was investigating selling them to another firm, even when there was still tremendous uncertainty about the deal.
-  * But people are generally terrible at keeping cool under uncertainty.
-How did they think this was a good idea?
+  * (But people are generally terrible at keeping cool under uncertainty.
+How did they think this was a good idea?)
   * Author says that this helped build and maintain trust with that department.
-* "For me, not telling people what's really going on so as to protect them from the worries of life is like letting your kids grow into adulthood believing in the )tooth Fairy or Santa Claus.
-While concealing the truth might make people happier in the short run, it won't make them smarter or more trusting in the long run. (it's a real asset that people know they can trust what we say.
-For that reason I believe that it's almost always better to shoot straight, even when you don't have all the answers or when there's bad news to convey.
-As Winston Churchill said, 'There is no worse course in leadership than to hold out false hopes soon to be swept away.'
-People need to face harsh and uncertain realities if they are going to learn how to deal with them -- and you'll learn a lot about the people around you by seeing how well they do." (sounds compelling).
+* It's not genuine to hide how the business is doing from the employees.
+It might be convenient in the short-run, but will make people less trusting in the long-run and hamper the company.
+"I believe that it's almost always better to shoot straight, even when you don't have all the answers or when there's bad news to convey."
 * Realize that you have nothing to fear from knowing the truth
   * The doctor's diagnosis will benefit you in the long run, because you'll be able to respond to it.